Leslie West: Early years: 1945–1973

-Some of the Vagrants' recordings were produced by Felix Pappalardi, who was also working with Cream on their album Disraeli Gears.
+Some of the Vagrants' recordings were produced by Felix Pappalardi, who was working with Cream on their album Disraeli Gears.
 In 1969, West and Pappalardi formed the pioneering hard rock act Mountain, which was also the title of West's debut solo album.
 Rolling Stone identified the band as a "louder version of Cream".
 With Steve Knight on keyboards and original drummer N. D. Smart, the band appeared on the second day of the Woodstock Festival on Saturday, August 16, 1969, starting an 11-song set at 9 pm.

 The band's original incarnation saw West and Pappalardi sharing vocal duties and playing guitar and bass, respectively.
 New drummer Corky Laing joined the band shortly after Woodstock.
 They had success with "Mississippi Queen", which reached No. 21 on the Billboard charts and No. 4 in Canada.
-It was followed by "Theme For an Imaginary Western", written by Cream bassist Jack Bruce.
+It was followed by "Theme for an Imaginary Western", written by Cream bassist Jack Bruce.
 Mountain is one of the bands considered to be forerunners of heavy metal.